Charles R. SpiesCharles Spies Clark Hill

 Charles R. Spies

 Charles R. Spies is the leader of Clark Hill's national Political Law practice, as well as the Member in Charge of the Washington D.C. office.
 Charlie has over two decades of experience providing strategic counsel at the highest levels in Washington D.C. and nationwide.
 He counsels a broad range of corporations, organizations, candidates, officeholders, and individuals confronting challenges and opportunities at the intersection of political and issue campaigns, government ethics, law and public policy.
 In 2015 he was named to The Politico 50 – a list of “thinkers, doers and visionaries transforming American politics” for his work which “created a playbook that allows candidates to maximize the new flood of money into politics.”
-He is nationally ranked in Chambers USA as a top Political Law attorney, is a Washingtonian Magazine “Top Lawyer” and a “Super Lawyer,” and has been listed as one of the “Most Powerful People in Washington” in GQ Magazine.
+He is nationally ranked in Chambers USA as a top Political Law attorney, is a Washingtonian Magazine “Top Lawyer” and a “Super Lawyer,” and has been listed as one of the “Most Powerful People in Washington” in GQ Magazine and a "Top Lobbyist" in The Hill.

 Charlie serves as counsel to multiple campaigns, super PACs, trade associations, and non-profit organizations, including co-founding and serving as counsel to Restore Our Future, the largest conservative super PAC in history.
 As Chief Financial Officer and Counsel for Governor Mitt Romney’s 2008 Presidential campaign, Charlie developed and managed the national campaign’s budget and systems for legal compliance with Federal Election Commission, IRS and various state regulations, as well as record-keeping and accounting.
 During the 2005 and 2006 election cycles, Charlie served as General Counsel and Chief Financial Officer for the Republican Governors Association.
 At the RGA, he developed the legal and budgeting strategy for the association’s participation in governors’ races in thirty-eight states.
 During the 2004 Presidential election cycle, Charlie served as Election Law Counsel for the Republican National Committee, where he focused on federal and state election law compliance for the national party, as well as policy and litigation issues involved in campaign finance reform.
 His tenure at the RNC began with the Bush-Cheney administration in 2001, and continued under four Chairmen.